DmytroGio/AIChatGUI/devlog.md

 - Resolve the issue of speed, eliminate long loading times

 ## 2025-09-22
-Planning the integration of SQLite and JSON solutions for chats - data management optimization
+- Planning the integration of SQLite and JSON solutions for chats - data management optimization

+## 2025-09-29
+- Project restructuring analysis and planning